 To coat your thread, pull it across the surface of the block of wax while pressing on the thread lightly with your other hand.

 One great suggestion a customer shared: melt the beeswax and pour it into empty lip balm tubes for easy application and use.

-An alternative to beeswax is a product called Thread Heaven®.
-Thread Heaven is pliable without being sticky and doesn't attract dust or clog bead holes.
+An alternative to beeswax is a product called Thread Magic®.
+Thread Magic is pliable without being sticky, strengthens thread and eliminates static; all while being hypoallergenic.